sjpiper145/MakerSkillTree/README.md

 ✅  Explore a Makerspace
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Makerspace w/ 3D Printer, 3D scanner, Vinyl Cutter and Electronics Bench
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Makerspace w/ 3D Printer, 3D scanner, Vinyl Cutter, Laser Cutter and Electronics Bench
-✅ 3D Printing and 3D Modelling  (Now split to individual areas) ✅ Roller Derby
+✅ 3D Printing and 3D Modelling  (Now split to individual areas)
+✅ Roller Derby
+✅ Dungeons and Dragons
+☐ Tabletop Games
+☐ Video Games

 Interested in helping put one of these together?
 Or even something that's not on the list?
 Send through your draft and I can put it in the template, or we can do a brainstorm hour to fill it in.
 If you're an expert and help me put something together a skill tree for the repository, or can assist in translating the sheets into different languages I'd love to send you a box of goodies from my [online store](https://www.etsy.com/au/shop/makerqueenau) to say thanks.
 Let me know if you're interested, email: steph@makerqueen.com.au